 Infectious Disease Services at Norton Children’s

-Norton Children’s infectious disease specialists provide care for children and with rare, complex or recurring infections.
+Infectious disease specialists with Norton Children’s Infectious Diseases, affiliated with the UofL School of Medicine, provide care for children and with rare, complex or recurring infections.

 - Bone and joint infections

 - Cat-scratch disease

 - Opportunistic infections in special hosts

 The care your child needs is close to home at Norton Children’s.
 With a 125-year presence in Louisville, Norton Children’s is a leader in pediatric care across Kentucky and Southern Indiana, providing an expanded footprint that includes: